deathworlders/online/content/books/deathworlders/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 And it had happened only a day or two after Gabe had personally stripped the Special Envoy’s three-man security team leader of his firearms license.

-Ambassador Rockafeller was being cruelly understanding about it all.
+Ambassador Rockefeller was being cruelly understanding about it all.
 Understanding… but firm.

 “You understand of course that we would very much *appreciate* an explanation,” he said.